Stress Disorder

 Stress is a natural biological response that occurs when faced with a potentially dangerous situation.
 When stress occurs suddenly, the brain releases chemicals and hormones like adrenaline and cortisol, leading to increased heart rate, heightened awareness, and redirected blood flow to vital organs and muscles.

-While adrenaline plays a role in stress, cortisol is the primary stress hormone, serving various functions such as increasing glucose levels in the bloodstream, optimising glucose utilisation in the brain, facilitating tissue repair, prioritising essential functions during life-threatening situations, influencing the immune system response, and affecting brain regions involved in fear, motivation, and mood regulation.
+While adrenaline plays a role in stress, cortisol is the primary stress hormone.
+It serves various functions, such as increasing glucose levels in the bloodstream, optimising glucose utilisation in the brain, facilitating tissue repair, prioritising essential functions during life-threatening situations, influencing the immune system response, and affecting brain regions involved in fear, motivation, and mood regulation.
 This stress response is a normal and crucial process for human survival.

 Ideally, after the fight-or-flight response, the body should enter a relaxation response through the parasympathetic nervous system, allowing it to return to equilibrium.
 This response brings heart rate and blood pressure back to normal levels and enables activities like digestion and sleep to resume at their regular pace.